16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 Put this way, we would have a change in quality to an object/body with no new matter or energy added, contradicting Engels.
 [More details here.]

-More counter-examples rapidly stack up: a child living in, say, Paris can become an orphan (qualitative change) if both of her parents die in South Africa -- meaning that no quantitative change will have happened to that child -- unless, of course, we are meant to re-interpret a change in a distant geographical/familial relation as a quantitative change.
+More counter-examples rapidly stack up: a child living in, say, Paris can become an orphan (qualitative change) if both of her parents die in South Africa -- meaning that no quantitative change will have happened to that child -- unless, of course, we are meant to re-interpret a change in or to a distant geographical/familial relation as a quantitative change.

 The largest cut diamond on earth (residing in a safe deposit box, say, in New York) could change into the second largest if another bigger diamond is cut in, say, Amsterdam.
 This example also applies to other remote changes.
 For example, the biggest star in a galaxy could become the second biggest if another star hundreds of millions of light years away (but in the same galaxy) grows in size (perhaps over millions of years) through accretion of matter.
-So, in both cases, there would be a qualitative change to the first object with no relevant matter or energy added or subtracted from/to that object.
+So, in both cases, there would be a qualitative change to the first object with no relevant matter or energy added or subtracted from or to that object.
 There are countless examples of remote change like this.

 A cheque drawn in, say, New York will become instantaneously worthless (qualitative change) if the issuing bank in Tokyo goes bust (meaning that no quantitative change will have happened to that cheque).